There is a lot of controversy and confusion about how children should be experiencing their early childhood and early learning.

 How a misguided definition of play is forcing Aussie kids to play catch-up… Is your child missing out on critical development opportunities?

 Should we just let children play?
 Or should children be provided with structure and learning?

 In Australia, the cultural attitude towards early learning is that play is the same as learning and that young children learn best through play.
 But it’s not working.
-Reports show that over 80% of Australian kindergartens and childcare centres fail to prepare children for school – and when children start school already behind, it has a domino effect throughout the rest of their lives.
+Reports show that over 80% of Australian kindergartens and childcare centres fail to prepare children for school.
+When children start school already behind, it has a domino effect throughout the rest of their lives.
 So if play is the best way for children to learn, why is it not working for Australian children?

-Many Australians will wince at the idea of introducing any amount of structured learning to children under 4, however, if you have ever observed children playing you would have seen that there is structure to their play; even in fantasy play they make up their own rules and assign roles to themselves, others and their toys.
-There are also end-goals in children’s play such as saving someone from the bad guys, completing a building, cooking a meal or healing the sick.
+Many Australians will wince at the idea of introducing any amount of structured learning to children under four.
+However, if you have ever observed children playing you would have seen that there is structure to their play.
+Even in fantasy play they make up their own rules and assign roles to themselves, others and their toys.
+There are also end-goals in children’s play.
+Structured goals would include saving someone from the bad guys, completing a building, cooking a meal or healing the sick.

 John Dewey, an education revolutionary, defined play as this:

 Play is not to be identified with anything which the child externally does.
 It rather designates his mental attitude in its entirety and in its unity.

 Play and Learn